AI-AVATAR-BANGLADESH-LTD/docs/Privacy_and_Security_Policy.md

 - Creating and managing your account
 - Processing in-app purchases and coin transactions
 - Providing AI avatar and content generation services
+- Facilitating video calls using camera access for real-time video communication
+- Enabling audio calls using microphone access for voice communication
+- Processing audio and video data in real-time for call quality optimization
 - Personalizing your app experience
 - Customer support and technical assistance